tprasadtp/ubuntu-post-install/README.md

 ### Changelogs

 #### _v3.1.1_
   - Drop CI tests on Trusty Its painful to maintain lists for Trusty as many PPAs and packages are not available or have a different name.
 Trusty is still supported but Travis CI tests will not be run on Trusty as host or in container.
 So use it with caution.
-End user will probably change the list anyway so it doen't matter.
+End user will probably change the list anyway so it doesn't matter.

 #### _v3.1_
  ##### Added Support for Ubuntu Bionic Beaver